TvDragon/silent_messaging/README.md

 		pip install -r requirements.txt

-This will install the libraries that will required which I've already listed inside the `requirements.txt` file.
+This will install the libraries that will be required which I've already listed inside the `requirements.txt` file.

 <!-- USAGE EXAMPLES -->
 ## Usage